 Using well water, four drops of unscented household chlorine bleach can be added to each bottle.
 The bleach mixture should also be rinsed out of each bottle with fresh water before refilling with fresh tap water.
 Stored water needs to be capped tightly and marked with the date of preparation.

 It is good to remember that water needs to be stored in various container sizes to make it easier for you.
-Gallon jugs are perfect for food preparation and cleanup, but having some smaller bottles for drinking means you won’t need to use glasses unnecessarily.
+Gallon jugs are perfect for food preparation and cleanup, but having smaller bottles for drinking means you won’t need to use glasses unnecessarily.
 Besides, you might not even have the time to use the glasses, so if you can use the smaller bottles, it would be easier for you, especially if you need to move from one place to another.

 Buying unopened, sealed water is one of the safest and least labor-intensive ways to store water.
 It can be expensive, and for this reason, it is unnecessary, but as long as you are willing to take the extra steps to ensure that the water is stored correctly, you should be good to go.

 Soft-drink bottles are ideal since they wash out quickly and come in convenient sizes.
 However, PETE plastic juice or other drink containers are also acceptable.
 That said, it can be challenging to get all of the juice residue washed out of them.
 You should not use milk jugs because they quickly break down and are not designed for long-term storage.
-Finally, the water should be stored in a dry, excellent location and should be used up within no more than six months.
+Finally, the water should be stored in a dry, excellent location and used up within no more than six months.

 It should be noted that the ideal temperature for food and water storage is between 40° and 70° Fahrenheit, while the humidity must be low in the storage area.
-This is because moisture increases the risk of mold bacteria growth and damage and speeds the breakdown of packaging materials.
+This is because moisture increases the risk of mold bacteria growth and damage and speeds up the breakdown of packaging materials.
 Keeping food and water supplies away from direct heat or sunlight sources is also essential.
 This can speed up the breakdown of both food and packaging.

 Safe Drinking Water

 You may be tempted to use tap water and containers to prepare water for storage.
-This is much less expensive than purchasing water, and you can easily rotate the fresh supplies without feeling waste.
+This is much less expensive than purchasing water, and you can easily rotate the fresh supplies without feeling wasted.
 Simultaneously, if your water comes from a clean source, pre-treated with chlorine, as with most public water supplies, you only need to put the water in clean containers for storage.

 It would be best if you were sure to use plain bleach rather than the ones with added thickeners.
 The water will be safe to use when needed, though it is good to rotate through the entire emergency stock of food and water once a year.
 This will help you ensure that you do not have any wastage or stock that will lie unused for a very long time.